MTI Campus Center

 Acceptance of transfer credits is contingent upon the student having completed the coursework with a grade of “C” or higher, and the course credit and content is similar to the course offered at Mitchell Tech.
 Technical related and general education courses shall be reviewed by the appropriate department(s) and the Registrar to determine course equivalence and acceptance.
 Courses in the program of study (technical courses) completed more than five years previously may not be accepted for transfer.
 Only accepted courses required for the program of study will be transferred.

-To begin the process of transfer evaluation, please contact the MTI Admissions Office to visit with an Admissions Counselor.
+To begin the process of transfer evaluation, please contact the Mitchell Tech Admissions Office to visit with an Admissions Counselor.
 Transfer evaluations are conducted for potential students who have applied to Mitchell Tech and have designated a program of interest.

-- be a full-time, degree seeking student at MTI;
+- be a full-time, degree seeking student at Mitchell Tech;

 - completed all course requirements for the for the program with satisfactory academic progress;